EqualExperts/you-build-it-you-run-it-playbook/what-is-ops-run-it/drawbacks.md

   * A delivery team developer can be slow to pick up an L3 incident out of hours, if their on-call is best efforts and there is no compensation for on-call inconveniences.
   * A delivery team developer can bounce an L3 incident back to the application support team, if they need more details or don't believe they are the best-placed responder.
   * A delivery team developer can be slow to understand an L3 incident, if they lack prior knowledge of abnormal operating conditions for their digital services.
-  * A delivery team developer and application support analyst can find it hard to collaborate on an L3 incident, if their ways of working and tools are different
+  * A delivery team developer and application support analyst can find it hard to collaborate on an L3 incident, if their ways of working and tools are different.
   * A delivery team developer can be unable to access telemetry data for an L3 incident, if they lack the permissions to use live telemetry tools.
   * An incident manager, DBA, or network admin can be slow to pick up an L2 or L3 incident, if they are dealing with planned work or another incident.
 * *High volume of L2 callouts*.
 Incidents can require more L2 escalations than expected.
 Failure modes are rarely straightforward or repeatable.
 They may require diagnosis by the application support team, to confirm if a resolution by the operations bridge team is possible.
 The operations bridge team can only have scripts and runbooks for anticipated failure scenarios.